usnistgov/OSCAL/redesign-nist-pages/Landing Page.md

 [https://designsystem.digital.gov/](https://designsystem.digital.gov/)

-The graphic for the landing page requires discussion and acceptance.
+The graphic for the landing page requires discussion, design and acceptance.

 C2 Labs will facilitate the discussion and design of the hero graphic.
-Quick design samples are included for discussion purposes only.
+Design samples are included for discussion purposes only.

 Landing Page Samples for discussion include:
 ![Sample Landing Page 1 for OSCAL](imgs/OSCAL_LandingPage_Sample1.png)